mjschwartz/high_sn_hn/README.md

 Why: Passively monitor the most important items that come across HN while attempting to weed out some of the more pop-culture-y or flamebait-y submissions.

-This is the basic source code for the bot that gathers the stories from HN, persists the data, and tweets out the stories meeting our criteria.
+This is the basic source code for the bot that gathers HN data from [Firebase Hacker News API](https://github.com/HackerNews/API), persists the data, and tweets out the stories meeting our criteria.

 ### Requirements
 * Redis
+* Resque worker(s)
 * Cron

 ### Configuration